gruntjs/grunt-docs/Inside-Tasks.md

 this.options([defaultsObj])
 ```

-This example shows how a task might use `this.options`:
+This example shows how a task might use the `this.options` method:

 ```js
 var options = this.options({